 Standard procedure, right?

-You focus on the information coming in—saving it, passing it on to the right people, and analyzing it.
-For data-driven workers, including thousands of attorneys, defense contractors, and governmental employees, how you use the available information and data defines how you work.
+You focus on the information coming in—saving it, passing it on to the right people, and analysing it.
+For data-driven workers, including thousands of attorneys, defence contractors, and governmental employees, how you use the available information and data defines how you work.

 With all the attention on the data and its meaning, one question often slides under the radar.
 How protected is it?